MuertoGB/MacEfiToolkit/MANUAL.md

 | **Help**   | Opens the help menu.                                                                                 |

 ### Export Menu
-- **Export Scfg Store**: Exports the Scfg store located in the firmware.
+- **Export SCfg Store**: Exports the SCfg store located in the firmware.
 - **Backup Firmware (ZIP)**: Compresses and saves the loaded firmware as a ZIP archive.
 - **Export Firmware Information (Text)**: Saves firmware information to a text file.

 ### Patch Menu
 > Access to the patching menu requires accepting the editing terms.
 - **Change Serial Number**: Opens a window to enter a new System Serial Number.
-- **Write New Scfg Store**: Allows selection and replacement of the Scfg store within firmware.
+- **Write New SCfg Store**: Allows selection and replacement of the SCfg store within firmware.

 ### Tools Menu
 - **Lookup Serial Number**: Opens EveryMac in a browser and auto-inserts the System Serial Number for quick lookup (internet connection required).